penguintutor/lc-building/fileformat.md

 ## Options (templates only)

 Typical features that may be added.
-Can be overridden allowing any feature, but setups default list of suggestions.
+Can be overridden allowing any feature, but setup a default list of suggestions.